pizza111/HappyFace/README.md

-The goal is to create a complex app called HappyFace for customers who want to do online shopping.
+The goal is to create an app called HappyFace for customers who want to do online shopping.
+This time, I will focus on the full range of Firebase functionalities rather than the UI.
 It will be written in SwiftUI with a very strong integration of Firebase, including features such as:

 Done:
 - Sign in with email (.createUser, .signIn, .signOut, .sendPasswordReset, .updateEmail, .updatePassword)
 - Sign in with Google (.signIn, .signOut)
+- Sign in with Apple (.signIn, .signOut)

 Left:
-- Sign in with Apple
 - Sign in anonymously
 - Firestore
 - Queries